jstowers/Angular2/README.md

 ## Getting Started

-1. In the console, type the following to start the lite server:
+1. To start the node lite-server and launch the default Chrome browser, type the following in the console:

 		$ npm start

-		launches default browser (Chrome)

-2.	in browser, type:
+2. To open the app, type the following in the Chrome browser:

 		localhost:3000